Here are some of the frequently asked questions I get.

 I was born in Newmarket, Ontario.
 I spent the first five years of my life moving around a lot between Canada and the U.S. as my father was finishing up his last few years in the military before retirement.
-My parents divorced when I was eight; prior to that my mom decided to raise me in Burnaby, B.C.
+My parents divorced when I was eight; my mom chose to raise me in Burnaby, B.C.
 We also spent time living on our family farm in the central part of the Philippines.
 I currently live in New Westminster, B.C. with my husband Jon.

 What do you like to do in your spare time?

 I’m REALLY into bullet journaling; I love being creative and crafty.
 I also enjoy reading (especially sci-fi and comics), writing, photography, playing video games, shopping at mom-and-pop places (I love shopping on Granville Island in Vancouver, and also at night markets in New Westminster and North Vancouver) and eating.
 I will never say no to a good donut, unless I’m already full of donuts.
 I spent more than a decade working as a make-up artist so those who know me know it’s common to find me playing with cosmetics.
 (Yes, I am one of those folks who owns dozens of lipsticks, but only uses about three colours.)

 How did you get to where you are today?